-Prerequisite: BIOL 3200/3200L and BIOL 3400/3400L.
+Prerequisite: BIOL 3200K; BIOL 3400K.

 A study of current topics and issues in biotechnology.
-Upon completion of this course students will: (1) understand commonly used biotechnology techniques and be able to apply this knowledge to a biotechnology application; (2) understand and be able to give examples of the major types of biotechnology including microbial biotechnology, agricultural biotechnology, animal biotechnology, forensic biotechnology, bioremediation, medical biotechnology; (3) understand the ethical issues related to applications of biotechnology.
+Upon completion of this course, students will be able to: (1) explain commonly used biotechnology techniques and their application; (2) explain the major types of biotechnology including forensic, medical, microbial, agricultural and animal biotechnology; (3) discuss the ethical issues related to applications of biotechnology.